What’s the best sugar for kombucha? Is white sugar really the best sugar to use for kombucha? What are the alternative sugars for brewing kombucha?

 - Remember, YMMV.
 Your kombucha scoby is different to my kombucha scoby, which is different again to the scobys used by these researchers.
 Results will vary, the only question is by how much.

-- Whenever you experiment with a new kombucha recipe, remember to keep a back-up scoby in the fridge in case it all goes horribly wrong.
-(I just keep mine in a jar, submerged in kombucha, with the lid on.
-They keep for months and have always revived just fine for me).
+- Whenever you experiment with a new kombucha recipe, remember to keep a back-up scoby in a scoby hotel in case it all goes horribly wrong.
+(See my post on making a scoby hotel)

 - These research papers only looked at pure, refined sugars and at molasses.
 What I’m about to do is to GUESS, based on this research, what might happen with some of the common sugars and sugar substitutes that we can access at the store.
 Please experiment for yourself.